 Can you recall your first painting after you moved?

 ‘A sunny day in LA’.
 It’s a portrait of Lyudmila, a woman from Moscow who came to visit her children in LA.
 I am good friends with her brother-in-law.
 They live in a beautiful house in Olympus with a view of Hollywood.
 About half a month after I arrived in the US, we visited them, and I really liked the view of the place and her as a character.

 It took me about four days to paint the portrait.
 I think it captures the feeling of being in the sunshine.
 There are as many sunny days in LA as there aren't in St. Petersburg.

-Several years ago, Kazakh art enthusiasts could enjoy your Apocalypse cycle of paintings.
+Several years ago, Kazakh art enthusiasts could enjoy your Apocalypse cycle of paintings, which look like the most captivating world apocalypse one could imagine.
 Those works were huge.
 But the tone has changed in your latest paintings.
 What caused such a change?
 Is your most famous cycle completed?

 I don’t feel like this cycle is complete.
 Maybe the apocalypse series will be called something else, as I don't feel like touching on such overly tragic themes anymore.
 Let there be drama, but not so tragic.
 The artist is also affected by different events.

 Right now, I gravitate towards miniatures - I’m working on small-sized still-life.
 You don't have to paint on huge canvases; the paintings can be just as complex on smaller ones.